samus-io/tablab-steps/steps/ElpzpEqG5db6MBVcY3b5QaeTehJ2DcHRKmb/en/README.md

 2. After signing in, you can use your device for 2FA without relying on TOTP.
 3. If you lose access to GitHub Mobile in the future, you can still use other 2FA methods.

-* Choose the method that best suits your preferences and follow the simple steps to enable two-factor authentication on GitHub, enhancing the security of your account.

 ## Limit access to repositories

 * To limit access to repositories in GitHub, follow these steps: